ronnieholm/FSharp-onion-architecture-sample/README.md

 Focus is on applying functional constructs over cluing together libraries and frameworks.
-Instead of .NET dependency injection container, FluentValidation, MediatR, Entity Framework, Moq, we use mostly functions.
+Instead of .NET dependency injection container, FluentValidation, MediatR, Entity Framework, Moq, Respawn, we use mostly functions.

 The sample is an imperative shell, functional core with the following features: